We would love for you to get involved and help shape our research.

 The Spring into Spring event is organised by Blackpool Place Based Partnership, a group that brings together NHS organisations, local authority and voluntary, community, faith and social enterprise sector colleagues to deliver Health and Social Care in Blackpool.

-It was a great way to meet the community and discuss what help and support is available to our local residents, while also talkinig more about the work we're doing to create a better Blackpool!
+It was a great way to meet the community and discuss what help and support is available to our local residents, while also talking more about the work we're doing to create a better Blackpool!

 Community engagement events - December 2023